Home

 This repository contains the DuckDB BigQuery Extension.
 This extension lets DuckDB integrate with Google BigQuery, allowing users to directly access, manage, and manipulate their BigQuery datasets/tables using standard SQL statements.
 Inspired by official DuckDB RDBMS extensions like MySQL, PostgreSQL, and SQLite, this extension offers a similar feel.

-Please note that this extension is in its initial release.
+Please note that this extension is in a early release.
 While it covers most of the essentials, you might run into some limitations, issues, or bugs.
-So far, this extension has only been tested on Linux systems.

 This extension only supports the following builds: linux_amd64, linux_amd64_gcc4, osx_arm64, and windows_amd64.